mepalashganguly/vault_jenkins/README.md

 # How to use HashiCorp Vault to store secrets and read them from Jenkins

-by Rodrigo A. Diaz Leven
+Original by Rodrigo A. Diaz Leven, updated to work for latest versions by Prasanjit Singh

 - [How to use HashiCorp Vault to store secrets and read them from Jenkins](#how-to-use-hashicorp-vault-to-store-secrets-and-read-them-from-jenkins)
   * [Description](#description)